seanmishra/cursed21/README.md

 didn't recognize him in his beast form.

-He then decided to return to the mysterious island and collect the coins scattered all across it the hope that putting them back in the chest would lift the curse.
+He then decided to return to the mysterious island and collect the coins scattered all across it in the hope that putting them back in the chest would lift the curse.

 ## Credits